tve/mqboard/mqtt-async/README.md

 - Supports QoS 0 and QoS 1 with automatic retries when sending QoS 1 messages.
 - Automatic keep-alive messages and disconnect/reconnect when the connection to the broker ceases to function.
-- Disconnect/reconnect first acts at the TCP connection level but then moves to reconnect Wifi.
+- Disconnect/reconnect first acts at the TCP connection level and only when unsuccessful moves to reconnect Wifi.
 - Publishing messages at QoS 1 can be asynchronous such that the application can proceed before an ACK is received from the broker.

-Feature that need a little more work:
+Features that need a little more work:
-- Support starting with a clean session or resuming from a previous session.
+- Support starting with a clean session or resuming from a previous session (this still needs a little tweaking).
 - Support TLS.

+`mqtt_async` is published under an MIT license.

 ## Getting Started

-This README assumes basic familiarity with MQTT and MicroPython.
+This library **requires** the use of the new `uasyncio` module built-into MicroPython as of the merge of [PR 5796](https://github.com/micropython/micropython/pull/5796) on March 25th 2020.
+In terms of MP releases this will mean V1.13 or greater.
+I highly recommend building MP from source yourself, but there is a download available, see below.

 ### Installation

-This library **requires** the use of the new `uasyncio` module built-into MicroPythonA as of the merge of [PR 5796](https://github.com/micropython/micropython/pull/5796) on March 25th 2020.
-In terms of MP releases this will mean V1.13 or greater.
+You can install the library using upip as follows:

 ```
 import upip